lingminkong/algorithms/src/basics/quickSort/quickSort.md

 The pivot is critical to quick sort algorithm.
 It determines how the array is split in each recursive call.
 The efficiency of the quick sort depends on how balanced these splits are.

-Always picking the first, last or medium element is not the best strategy, it increases the chance of having the worst performance, which is `O(n2`);
+Always picking the first, last or medium element is not the best strategy, it increases the chance of having the worst performance, which is `O(n*n)`;

 For example:
-Given an array [1, 2, 3, 4, 5] and always pick the first element as the pivot, quick sort has to go through the entire array n times.
+Given an array [1, 2, 3, 4, 5] and always pick the first element as the pivot, quick sort has to go through the entire array n times. ⬇️

 ```
 1. [], 1, [2, 3, 4, 5]